 For more information, please contact Anne Moraske at email@example.com or 202-326-6759.

-The AAAS Riley Lecture is sponsored by the Charles Valentine Riley Memorial Foundation; the U. S. Department of Agriculture's Agricultural Research Service, Economic Research Service, Forest Service, National Institute of Food and Agriculture; DuPont; Mars Incorporated; Purdue University; and Texas A&M University.
+The Lecture is sponsored by the Charles Valentine Riley Memorial Foundation; the U. S. Department of Agriculture's Agricultural Research Service, Economic Research Service, Forest Service, National Institute of Food and Agriculture; Mars Incorporated; and Iowa State University.